fourieraudio/docs/versioned_docs/version-1.4.0/transform.engine/engine-upgrade.md

    <div style={{ textAlign: "center" }}>
    <img src="/img/update/UpdateComplete.png" style={{ width: "50%", clipPath: "inset(0 2px 0 0)", position: "relative" }} />
    </div>
-   Following this, the application will quit, please wait a minute before reconnecting just to allow the **transform**.engine get its affairs in order!
+   Following this, the application will return you to the connection page.
+Wait for the engine to complete the reboot, and then select it to connect and enjoy the exciting new features.

 ## **Licensing Considerations**